COVID-19: Things to Know

 Antibody testing involves testing an individual’s blood to see if a sample contains antibodies, which are produced when someone has fought the virus.
 In other viruses, the presence of antibodies can mean that an individual has some immunity.
 It’s unknown at this time if this is true of COVID-19 or how reliable antibody testing is.

 Why shouldn’t groups of people gather?

 There’s a period of time when people infected with COVID-19 show no symptoms or such mild symptoms that they don’t even notice – but they can still give the virus to other people.
 Sitting or standing in close proximity to others increases the chance of transmission, given that one cough or sneeze could infect whoever is within a fairly large space around the person.

 Science is also starting to show that this virus can be spread through the air, which means that it could be passed to others for up to several hours after someone coughs or sneezes.
 Having groups of people in one place greatly increases the chance that someone in that group has the virus, even if they don’t know it.
 If they do, they could pass it to many people at one time.
 Avoiding gathering in groups is a good way to help reduce the possible spread of COVID-19.
 Group gatherings could exponentially increase the amount of cases in southwest Missouri.

 What should I do if I have any COVID-19 symptoms?

-The list of COVID-19 symptoms is evolving, but right now, the main symptoms include cough, fever of 100.4 or greater, shortness of breath, chills, sore throat, headache, muscle aches, and loss of taste or smell, congestion or runny nose, diarrhea, nausea or vomiting.
+The list of COVID-19 symptoms is evolving, but right now, the main symptoms include cough, fever of 100.4 or greater, shortness of breath, chills, sore throat, headache, muscle aches, loss of taste or smell, congestion or runny nose, diarrhea, nausea or vomiting.
 If you or a loved one has any of these symptoms, please utilize Virtual Visits On Demand to see a health care provider.
 If you need a test, you’ll be referred to your closest location.